Appearance

 dbr.sort, dbr.sortmethod, dbr.colsort

-Set the predefined sorting order (ascending based on the amount and ascending based on the IP address) and ensure that the first column, which contains both IP addresses and hostnames, is sorted alphabetically.
-The IP address column is sorted based on the actual IP address.
+Example: Define predefined sorting orders, such as ascending by amount and ascending by IP address.
+Ensure that the first column, containing both IP addresses and hostnames, is sorted alphabetically.
+Sort the IP address column based on its actual numerical value.

 select 'dbr.sort', 'amount', 'desc';